Paris Is Us

 Movie in the street

-Since February 22 on Netflix.
-Between documentary and experimental film, this full-length movie show the turbulence of a couple at the pace of parties and marches in the capital.
+Film.
+Between documentary and experimental film, this full-length movie shows the turbulence of a couple at the pace of parties and marches in the capital.

 By Lisa Muratore

 Paris, becoming a giant theatre stage, witnesses a couple’s never-ending arguments among the crowd of party-animals and demonstrators.
 Their fights echo the social, security and environmental emergency that surrounds them.
 Paris Is Us‘s project was edited during three years, thanks to participatory financings before it was bought by Netflix, that finally dares to do something original regarding French fiction.
 An elaboration as atypical as Elisabeth Vogler’s commitment in filming (a pseudonym that might qualify a group of authors), who offers a nonstandard visual and sound show in the middle of agitated Paris.
 Raves, athletism meetings, Nuit Debout, post-Charlie demonstrations, or simple wandering around pedestrian Saint-Martin’s Canal are an opportunity to illustrate the stormy relationship between daydreaming Anna (Noémie Schmidt, discovered in Versailles) and ambitious Greg (Grégoire Isvarine).
 All this to serve a vague activist intention.

 ”Netflix finally dares something original regarding French fiction